pianity/arsnap-keygen/README.md

 # What is this?

-This repo showcases the usage of a WASM package to generate an Arweave key in a node.js environment.
+This repo showcases the usage of a Rust library to generate an Arweave key using a seed then import it in a node.js environment.
+The code in `test` uses the WebCrypto library so it's entirely compatible with any modern browser environment.

 The directory `arsnap-keygen` is a Rust library containing a single function `keygen` that generate an Arweave key.
 It takes as an argument an array of 32 bytes representing the seed